July 17, 2024

 A community gallery is where anyone in the community (who can code) can create custom templates of Variables or Tags.

-You will see this template, click it and add it to your Workspace.
-Once you do that, a new template will appear in the Tags > New > Custom section and you will be able to reuse it multiple times in multiple tags in the same container.
+You will see this template.
+Click it and add it to your Workspace.
+Once you do that, a new template will appear in the Tags > New > Custom section, and you can reuse it multiple times in multiple tags in the same container.

 #3.
 Facebook Pixel Pageview Tag

 Everything starts with the basic implementation of the Facebook pixel.
-In other guides (especially in the older ones) found online, you might see a term called Facebook Pixel Base Code (or something similar).
-The next several steps that I’m going to demonstrate explain exactly that (but without using the term Base Code).
+In other guides (especially the older ones) found online, you might see a term called Facebook Pixel Base Code (or something similar).
+The following steps I will demonstrate explain exactly that (but without using the term Base Code).

 In Google Tag Manager, go to Tags > New > Facebook Pixel and enter the following settings (if some fields are not visible in the screenshot, I did not change anything there):

 In the Facebook Pixel ID(s) field, enter the Pixel ID you copied in the How to get Facebook Pixel ID? chapter.
-Thanks to this field, Google Tag Manager will know to which exact FB ad account to send this data.
+This field lets Google Tag Manager know which FB ad account to send this data to.

 For now, leave all the other settings as they are (for now).